KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 Once executed, the remaining portion of the withdrawal process should happen automatically.

-Congratulations, you have successfully completed the cycle of the `gateways` CryptoConditions module.
+Congratulations, you have successfully completed the cycle of the Gateways CC module.

 ## Full Example